 By Roland Sebestyén

-The UK government decided to reopen the gyms from 25 July following a long closure due to the coronavirus pandemic.
-Since the announcement, hundreds of thousands have flocked to the gyms and started working out once again.
+As the country continues to open back up, hundreds of thousands have once again begun to flock to gyms to reboot their workouts.
 That puts a lot of people back on the lookout for effective workout supplements.
 So, we were wondering: what would a sports enthusiast get from using CBD pre and post-workout?

 The market is full of products that they say help people to gain muscle, drop body fat, and recover.
 But many sportspeople, athletes, and regular gym-goers have been vocal about their use of CBD products both before and after their workout.